-This section summarises the Project, which is presented in further detail in Appendix A (Project description and Alternatives).
+This section summarises the Project Description, which is presented in further detail in Appendix A.

 Ensham proposes to increase the life of the existing underground operations by extending the underground bord and pillar mine into the area identified as the Project.
 The Project covers approximately 603 hectares (ha) and includes two zones as seen in Figure 1: